 Various strategies are also being applied to address the talent gap.
 According to the survey, for TMT finance leaders, the foremost strategy is researching, procuring and implementing technologies and automation to handle high-volume and repetitive tasks.
-Organizations are increasing investments in internal programs to upskill and reskill teams.
+Organisations are increasing investments in internal programmes to upskill and reskill teams.
 That’s the No. 2 strategy, according to the survey.

-Leading organizations that are leveraging both contingent workforce and hastening adoption of advanced technologies, such as AI and machine learning, will no doubt produce more and better work with fewer people.
-A recent Vision by Protiviti article explores the office of the future and how some organizations are working to foster meaningful workforce connections, collaborations and celebrations.
+Leading organisations that are leveraging both contingent workforce and hastening adoption of advanced technologies, such as AI and machine learning, will no doubt produce more and better work with fewer people.
+A recent Vision by Protiviti article explores the office of the future and how some organisations are working to foster meaningful workforce connections, collaborations and celebrations.

 Ranking of priorities – current and future